-NIHR Infrastructure Visiting Speaker Awards
+NIHR Visiting Speaker Awards

-The NIHR Infrastructure Visiting Speaker Award (IVSA) is an award developed in collaboration with one of our NIHR Infrastructure Trainees and is being piloted for 12 months.
+The NIHR Visiting Speaker Award (VSA) is an award was developed in collaboration with one of our NIHR Infrastructure Trainees.

 Trainees in the NIHR Infrastructure are invited to apply for up to £500 to support the costs of going to present their work in another part of the NIHR Infrastructure.
-The award is specifically designed to encourage networking and to enhance the trainees' experience by presenting their research.
-Kelly Birtwell, from the University of Manchester, received the award in 2019 and travelled to the University of Sheffield to talk about her PhD work on mindfulness practices and interventions.
+The award is specifically designed to encourage networking and to enhance the trainees' experience by presenting their research